 Distributors offer extra services such as help with music marketing and promotion, delivering to neighbouring rights agencies, creating artwork, radio airplay and music analytics.

 The golden marketing rule in successfully launching a product is ‘50% focus on product development and 50% focus on distribution.
-Lots of artists get stuck in the creative process and dedicate too much focus on perfecting their musical work.
+Lots of artists get stuck in the creative process and dedicate too much focus to perfecting their musical work.
 Quality is of the utmost importance, but some artists tend to get stuck in a ‘bubble’ and lose track of the bigger picture.